GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks | Business

 GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks

-U.S. stocks fell Monday morning, pushed lower by surging Omicron coronavirus cases and a possible fatal blow to a $1.75 trillion U.S. domestic spending bill, with oil prices sliding more than 5%.
-U.S. stock indexes retreated more than 1% on Monday as positive COVID-19 case counts rose, European nations and Britain weighed new restrictions to limit the spread and President Joe Biden's investment bill hit a significant setback.
+U.S. stocks fell by more than 1% on Monday, pressured downward by surging Omicron coronavirus cases and a possible fatal blow to a $1.75 trillion U.S. domestic spending bill, with oil prices sliding more than 3%.
+U.S. stock indexes retreated more than 1% as positive COVID-19 case counts rose, Britain warned of tightening coronavirus curbs to limit the spread and President Joe Biden's investment bill hit a significant setback.
+U.S. COVID cases have risen 50% this month.

 The Federal Reserve decided last week to end its pandemic-era stimulus faster, with the central bank signaling at least three quarter-percentage-point interest rate hikes by the end of 2022.
 In light of rising COVID-19 cases, the World Economic Forum postponed until mid-2022 its annual meeting which had been due to take place in the Swiss mountain resort of Davos in January.